• Skip to primary navigation

 clean and oil grill crates

 • Divide ground beef into approximately 3 oz balls.
-Between two pieces of plastic wrap, flatten the beef into patties of about 5-inch diameter and ¼ inch thick.
+Between two pieces of plastic wrap, flatten the beef into patties about 5 inches in diameter and ¼ inch thick.
 The bottom of a pan is recommended here.

 burger under plastic wrap on red board with pan to flatten

 • Add cheese.
-One standard slice of processed American cheese works well here with folding the corners in.
+One standard slice of processed American cheese works well by folding the corners.
 Try to keep the cheese as far from the edge as possible.
 You can use a different cheese if you want.

 cheese on raw burger for stuffing